yutee/cetha/README.md

 ### Deliverables

 __The API:__
-The [NodeJS application](./api/app.js) is a simple api that returns the current time when queried.
+The [NodeJS application](./api/app.js) is a simple api in json format that returns the current time when queried.

 __Terraform:__
 The [Terraform configuration](./infrastructure/) will: